ncsa/Delta_doc/docs/source/user_guide/vscode/remote_ssh.rst

               ForwardX11 True

 #.
 Once connected, you can work with the remote system as if it were local.
-   When Visual Studio needs to install extension items on the remote system, it will go into your $HOME/.vscode-server on Delta.
+   When Visual Studio needs to install extension items on the remote system, it will go into your ``$HOME/.vscode-server`` on Delta.
    Visual Studio takes care of all the details for you:

-   **remote server VS extensions:**
+   **Remote server VS extensions:**

    .. code-block:: terminal